 [S]coffers will come in the last days, walking according to their own lusts, and saying, “Where is the promise of His coming?
 For since the fathers fell asleep, all things continue as they were from the beginning of creation.”

-And, Jude 18-19, which alludes to mockers during the End Times, declares,
+Jude 18-19, which alludes to mockers during the End Times, states,

 [The Apostles] told you that there would be mockers in the last time who would walk according to their own ungodly lusts.
 These are sensual persons, who cause divisions, not having the Spirit.